woodcrafty/reck/docs/api.rst

     Set the value(s) of the field corresponding to the position(s) given by integer *index* or slice object *slice*.

-    **Note** that the behaviour of setting field values using slices is different from that of lists.
+    Note, the behaviour of setting field values using slices is different from that of lists.
 If *values* contains more items than *slice* the surplus values are discarded, whereas with lists the surplus items are inserted into the list.
 Similarly, if *values* contains fewer items than *slice*, the surplus fields in the slice remain